L0um15/L0um15/README.md

 ---

-## I am in the 4th grade of IT college
+## I am in the 4th grade of IT technical college
 - 🎂 Im 19 years old.
-- 🌍 Everyday im learning more languages.
 - 🗺️ My native language is Polish.
 - 🎵 I Enjoy playing / listening music.
 - 😱 I also love to watch horror movies.
 My favourite is Halloween and Nightmare on Elm Street.
 - 🔓 I Enjoy contributing to open-source projects.
 - 😊 I must say that im a Linux Enthusiast.
-- 🤔 Im learning C# currently.

 ---